The Lazy Girl’s Guide To Natural Hair

 Recycle Your Twist-Out

 In the now *rare* occasions that I do complete a full twist-out, I will only twist and add products one time before "refreshing" it.
-This means, I will wear my hair down curly the first day and then continuously tie it up at night in a way that will let me repurpose my original effort without having to continuously restyle.
+This means I will wear my hair down curly the first day and then continuously tie it up at night in a way that will let me repurpose my original effort without having to continuously restyle.
 At night, I will flip all of my hair up into a "pineapple" and then let my hair back down the next day.
 It's as easy as it sounds, and "refreshing" the next morning takes me 5 minutes tops.
 Usually, all of my curls are preserved from the night before allowing me to stretch my original twist out another 2-3 days before transitioning to buns and ponytails.

-Tip: Do a really good twist out on the first day and use ample products to ensure that your curls stay defined later in the week.
+Tip: Do a really good twist-out on the first day and use ample products to ensure that your curls stay defined later in the week.

-When in Doubt, BUN or POOF!
+When in Doubt, BUN or PUFF!

 I wear my natural hair in a bun so often that my coworkers are star-gazed when I actually wear my hair down for a change.
 Up or down, slicked or messy, buns make the world go round.
 Every natural girl will eventually find her no-fail hairstyle and it will become her security blanket.
 I love that I can slick my hair into a high bun in 60 seconds, tie my edges down for 5-10 minutes, and be out the door in seconds.
 More often than not, I'll style my bun or ponytail at night and just tie it down with a scarf and sleep in it.
 The next morning, there really isn't anything for me to do beyond getting dressed for work.
 It's quick, classy, and relatively effortless.
-For some, a poof functions the same way.
+For some, a puff functions the same way.

 Tip: Find your quick style.
 Own it, live it, love it.